rhel-labs/learn-katacoda/pcp-flamegraphs/step3.md

-# Optimizing the MySQL workload on Red Hat Enterprise Linux
+# Optimizing MySQL queries on Red Hat Enterprise Linux

 For this step, we will be using the *Terminal* tab for MySQL commands, and *Flame* tab for perf and flame graph commands.